stepleton/cameo/aphid/README.md

 is a small Apple parallel port hard drive emulator based on the [PocketBeagle](http://beagleboard.org/pocket) single-board computer and the [Cameo](../README.md) 3.3V ⇄ 5V level adaptor cape.
-The hardware and software described here aim to be a substitute for 5MB Apple [ProFile](https://en.wikipedia.org/wiki/Apple_ProFile) external hard drives, which were mainly used with Apple /// and Apple Lisa computers.
+The hardware and software described here aim to be a substitute for 5 MB (and also 10 MB) Apple [ProFile](https://en.wikipedia.org/wiki/Apple_ProFile) external hard drives, which were mainly used with Apple /// and Apple Lisa computers.